-The New Westminster & District Labour Council offers two annual labour education scholarships to the CLC Winter School in Harrison Hot Springs.
+The New Westminster & District Labour Council offers three annual labour education scholarships to the CLC Winter School in Harrison Hot Springs.

 The Bob Fortin / Gerry Stoney Scholarship and The Joy Langan Scholarship for CLC Harrison Winter School are awarded to union members who are active delegates or alternate delegates in the New Westminster & District Labour Council.
 Scholarships provide the cost of registration for a CLC Harrison Winter School course and are based on shared accommodation, lost wages to a maximum of $1000 and travel costs where there is no alternative shared travel or public transit available.